Dre Campbell Farm

 6. Natural Predators

-There are quite a few natural earwig predators.
 In some areas, tachinid flies have proven to be the most effective predators of earwigs.
-However, there are others such as frogs, wolf spiders, centipedes, and some parasitic wasps.
+However, other natural predators exist, such as frogs, spiders, centipedes, and parasitic wasps.

 7. Light Trap